-Latkes are a classic part of a traditional Hanukkah meal, but these potato pancakes are a terrific treat any time of year.
-Even though they're delicious on their own, enjoy them at their finest by adding a dollop of sour cream and our Fresh Cardamom Spiced Applesauce as accompaniments.
-Latkes reheat well, too, so if you want to make them ahead of time, you don't need to worry that you'll be compromising taste and quality.
+Latkes are part of a traditional Hanukkah meal, but these potato pancakes make a terrific treat any time of year.
+Enjoy them at their finest by adding a dollop of sour cream and some homemade applesauce as accompaniments.

 - 3 tablespoons all-purpose flour